sunbeam-kkt/HM-CTNet/README.md

 # HM-CTNet
-We will upload all of our code after the paper was accept.
+We will upload all of our code after the paper was accepted.